ATLauncher/ATLauncher/README.md

 good references listed below to see the default values for the themes and see what you can overwrite:

 -   <https://github.com/JFormDesigner/FlatLaf/blob/master/flatlaf-core/src/main/resources/com/formdev/flatlaf/FlatLaf.properties>
-    -   This file contains all the base properties for all themes
+    -   This file contains all the base properties for all themes.
 -   <https://github.com/JFormDesigner/FlatLaf/blob/master/flatlaf-core/src/main/resources/com/formdev/flatlaf/FlatLightLaf.properties>
-    -   This file contains all the base properties for light themes
+    -   This file contains all the base properties for light themes.
 -   <https://github.com/JFormDesigner/FlatLaf/blob/master/flatlaf-core/src/main/resources/com/formdev/flatlaf/FlatDarkLaf.properties>
-    -   This file contains all the base properties for dark themes
+    -   This file contains all the base properties for dark themes.

 ### IntelliJ theme.json Support